This post may contain affiliate links. Please read our disclosure policy.

 Final Thoughts on My AirDoctor Review

 I ultimately chose to make the switch to AirDoctor for three reason.
 First, the UltraHEPA filtration is some of the best industry-wide.
 Second, the price point.
 I wanted to get more for the bedrooms in our house, and purchasing multiple purifiers gets costly.
 Lastly, I wanted no WiFi integration and the ability to turn off all of the lights.
+I’m so thankful that my friend Alaena introduced me to the air purifiers!

 While I’ve used many different air purifier brands, my best experience thus far has been with AirDoctor.
 I’ve had horrible customers with previous air filter brands, and AirDoctor is responsive and has taken care of me when I need it.
 In my opinion, this makes the AirDoctor more than worth it!